Life can absolutely get better. It’s not about the things that you have; it’s who you’ve become in the process. You get to take you everywhere.

 By staying unattached and flexible, you are welcoming even greater opportunities to come your way.
 Having a vision helps you navigate your daily reality, but the other side is knowing that part of life’s joy is allowing ourselves to experience the surprises that come our way.

-9. Believe you can achieve and ACT
+9. Believe you can achieve great success and ACT

 This might be the most important step on this entire list.

-Even without a vision, self-belief is a necessary ingredient to learn, grow, and achieve success.
+Even without a vision, self-belief is a necessary ingredient to learn, grow, and achieve great success.
 With vision, you’re 10x more likely to achieve what you set out to do.

 And when you’re able to combine a vision with belief and action?
 That’s when you become explosive.